 Don’t get distracted by other people’s expectations – or even your own.
 I think early in my career, I felt the weight of other people’s expectations and maybe a little disappointment from the expectation of what I thought my life might look like by a certain age.
 Those expectations kept me focused on what might be next instead of truly learning from and enjoying what I was currently doing.
 If you live by expectation, you are often missing out on what is happening.

 What is one piece of advice would you give to today’s young professionals?

 Be a continuous learner!
 Don’t try to impress others with what you already know, impress them with your desire to know more.

 School on Wheels’ mission is to provide one-on-one tutoring and educational advocacy for school-aged children impacted by homelessness.
 Their vision is to equip these children with the educational tools necessary to achieve success in life and break the cycle of homelessness.
-Interested in volunteering as a tutor for School on Wheels?
+Sign up to volunteer as a tutor for School on Wheels here.